Is it possible to enroll as a part-time student? VIEW MORE >>

 Students in our two-year program can work full time while attending the Program.
 Students in our intensive one-year Program are not able to work full-time and most find weekend jobs to help supplement their income during the year.

-There is limited graduate housing available on campus for graduate students both summer and full year.
-Contact email@example.com for more information.
+There is limited graduate housing available at the New York Campus ONLY for graduate students both summer and full year.
+Contact firstname.lastname@example.org for more information.

 Tuition, Financial Aid, Schlarships, and Grants